chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

    .. end_tag

 ``:purge``
-   Purge a package.
-This action typically removes the configuration files as well as the package.
+   Purge a gem.
+This action typically removes the configuration files as well as the gem.

 ``:reconfig``
-   Reconfigure a package.
+   Reconfigure a gem.
 This action requires a response file.

 ``:remove``
-   Remove a package.
+   Remove a gem.

 ``:upgrade``
-   Install a package and/or ensure that a package is the latest version.
+   Install a gem and/or ensure that a gem is the latest version.

 Properties
 =====================================================